lime86/TravellingModule/docs/procedure.md

    1. Please note in the table, [here](https://twiki.cern.ch/twiki/bin/viewauth/Atlas/ContactDetails) when the module was recieved.
    2. Please take photos of the package, as well as performing a visual inspection of the module, being careful to note down (and photograph) any scratches or damage on the board.
 In addition, please check the wire bond connections under a microscope to make sure there is no detachment during transport.
    3. Check that the jumpers on the Single Chip Card (SCC) are correct.
-Complete SCC configuration is listed [here](https://twiki.cern.ch/twiki/pub/RD53/RD53ATesting/RD53A_SCC_Configuration.pdf), but in particular make sure to check the following:
+Complete SCC configuration is listed [here](https://twiki.cern.ch/twiki/pub/RD53/RD53ATesting/RD53A_SCC_Configuration.pdf) (note that it does not mention the `PLL_RST` pin header, which should have a jumper across it.
+Check page 3, which has a diagram of the jumpers.).
+In particular, note:
       * <span style="color:red">The pin headers labelled `PWR_A` and `PWR_D` (outlined in red box in image) should both be set to `VINA` and `VIND`, respectively.
 This is done by setting the jumper to connect the left and middle pin for each set of three pins (when the board is orientated as seen in the photo). <b>Setting these jumpers ensures the voltage regulators are used during operation.
 Setting these incorrectly could lead to permanent damage in the chip.</b></color>
       * Check that the PLL and CML drivers are being powered from VDDA by setting VDD_PLL_SEL and VDD_CML_SEL to VDDA, respectively (left most pins for each set of 6 in yellow box in photo).
       * Make sure, for normal operation, that both the `VREF_ADC` and `IREF_IO` pin headers both have jumpers on them.